-391 Acknowledgements
+Acknowledgements

-392 AMV, lidar and dropsonde observations were made as part of T-PARC, TCS-08, and 393 DOTSTAR.
-T-PARC and TCS-08 were sponsored by an international consortium from the United States (National Science Foundation, Office of Naval Research, Naval Research 394 Laboratory, and U.S. Air Force), Germany (DLR, Forschungszentrum Karlsruhe), Japan (Japan 395 Meteorological Agency), Korea (National Institute of Meteorological Research), and Canada 396 (Environment Canada).
-The role of the National Center for Atmospheric Research's Earth 397 398 Observing Laboratory (NCAR EOL) for campaign and data management is acknowledged.
-399 DOTSTAR is funded by the National Science Council of Taiwan, the United States Office of Naval Research, and the Central Weather Bureau Taiwan.
-400
+AMV, lidar and dropsonde observations were made as part of T-PARC, TCS-08, and DOTSTAR.
+T-PARC and TCS-08 were sponsored by an international consortium from the United States (National Science Foundation, Office of Naval Research, Naval Research Laboratory, and U.S. Air Force), Germany (DLR, Forschungszentrum Karlsruhe), Japan (Japan Meteorological Agency), Korea (National Institute of Meteorological Research), and Canada (Environment Canada).
+The role of the National Center for Atmospheric Research's Earth Observing Laboratory (NCAR EOL) for campaign and data management is acknowledged.
+DOTSTAR is funded by the National Science Council of Taiwan, the United States Office of Naval Research, and the Central Weather Bureau Taiwan.

-Particular thanks are due Oliver Reitebuch, Martin Wirth and Christoph Kiemle from the lidar group of the DLR Institute for Atmospheric Physics who supported the analysis of lidar observations and to the group of Chris Velden at CIMSS for processing the AMVs.
+Particular thanks are due Oliver Reitebuch, Martin Wirth and Christoph Kiemle from the lidar group of the DLR Institute for Atmospheric Physics who supported the analysis of lidar observations and to Chris Velden and Steve Wanzong at CIMSS for processing the AMVs and providing information on the data set.
+The authors also want to acknowledge one anonymous reviewer, who made the important remark that AMVs should be compared to cloud heights derived from multiple lidar observations to avoid a mismatch of scales.

 This study was carried out in the Hans Ertel Centre for Weather Research.
-This research network of Universities, Research Institutes and Deutscher Wetterdienst is funded by the BMVBS (Federal Ministry of Transport, Building and Urban Development).
+This research network of universities, research institutes and Deutscher Wetterdienst is funded by the BMVBS (Federal Ministry of Transport, Building and Urban Development).